-Nil, however, pupils who have completed Digital Information Technology courses at Years 9 or 10 will be well prepared for entry into Level 1 Digital Technology Media.
+Nil, however, students who have completed Digital Information Technology courses at Years 9 or 10 will be well prepared for entry into Level 1 Digital Technology Media.

-• No costs unless pupils exceed their printing limit.
+No costs unless students exceed their printing limit.

-ACHIEVEMENT AND UNIT STANDARDS No. of No. of Credits Ext Int.
-91877 Develop a proposal for a digital outcome.
+ACHIEVEMENT AND UNIT STANDARDS No. of Credits Ext.
+Int.
+5946 Use computer technology to create and deliver a presentation from given content.
+3 91877 Develop a proposal for a digital outcome.
 3 91880 Develop a digital media outcome.
 4 91884 Use basic iterative processes to develop a digital outcome.
-6 91886 Demonstrate understanding of human computer interaction.
-3 • 5946 Use computer technology to create and deliver a presentation from given content.
+6 ● 91886 Demonstrate understanding of human computer interaction.
 3